arkarkark/github-markdown-server/README.md

 There is a [contrib](contrib/) directory with an emacs lisp file which will start a server and open a file for you.
 It'll keep track of which servers it has started and reuse an existing server if a file you want to preview is under that server's serving directory.

-There is also a small python script (called `p`) which will work with files and produce paths and urls.

 ## Contributing

 Please feel free to send me pull requests!
 This is my first Ruby project and it always feels like my first time when I write Emacs Lisp.